lincolnmroth/PHS-Engineering-Resources/general-resources/robotics/structural-system.md

 ![](/assets/Screen Shot 2017-09-25 at 3.19.10 PM.png)

 Standoff ends come in two different varieties, Male and Female.
-The male end screws into the female end \(I assume you can figure out the reason for the nomenclature\).
+The male end screws into the female end.

 ###### Aluminum Channel